Kinematic Origin OF Correlations Between Gamma Ray Burst Observables: Kinematic origin of correlations in the CB model

-In the cannonball (CB) model of GRBs (Dado et al.~2002,2004,2009), gamma ray bursts and their afterglows are produced by the interaction of bipolar jets of highly relativistic plasmoids (CBs) of ordinary matter with the radiation and matter along their trajectory \citep{SD1995, Dar1998}.
-Such jetted CBs are presumably ejected in accretion episodes on the newly formed compact stellar object in core-collapse supernova (SN) explosions \citep{Dar1992,DP1999,DD2000}, in merger of compact objects in close binary systems \citep{Goodman1987,SD1995} and in phase transitions in compact stars \citep{Dar1998, DD2000, DDD2009}.
 GRBs are not standard candles because of the diversity of their central engines and environments.
 But, because of the large bulk motion Lorentz factor $\gamma$ of the jet of CBs, their emitted radiation at redshift $z$, which is observed at a small angle $\theta$ relative to the direction of the jet, is boosted by a large Doppler factor $\delta\!=\!1/\gamma\,(1\!-\!\beta\,cos\theta)$ and collimated through relativistic beaming by a factor $\delta^2$.
 Moreover, the time difference $dt$ in the observer frame between the arrival of photons emitted by the point-like CBs at two different points along their path, which are separated by a distance $dr'$ and time $dt'\!=\!dr'/c$ in the progenitor's rest frame (hereafter a prime indicates an observable in the progenitor's rest frame), is shortened (aberrated) according to $dt\!=\!dt'\,(1\!+\!z)/\gamma\, \delta$.
 The large Doppler boosting, relativistic collimation and time aberration produce correlations between GRB observables, despite their dependence on the CBs' intrinsic (rest frame) properties and on the environment along their trajectories (which produce a significant spread around these simple kinematic correlations).

 The redshift $z$ of the GRB location is measurable, and the dependence of the GRB observables on redshift can be taken into account explicitly, unlike their dependence on the values of the Lorentz factor and the viewing angle of the jet, which can only be inferred with model-dependent assumptions.
 However, the strong dependence on $\gamma$ and $\delta$ can be used to correlate triplets of independent observables without knowing the values of $\gamma$ and $\delta$.
 Moreover, several observables depend on the same combination of $\gamma$ and $\delta$ that result in pair correlations.
 Finally, due to selection effects in the observations, various observables depend strongly only on $\gamma$ or $\delta$, which also yields pair-correlations.
 In particular, the dependence on viewing angle of the jet can be eliminated in two general cases: For $\gamma^2\!\gg\!
 1$ and small viewing angles $\theta^2\!\ll\!
 1$, the Doppler factor satisfies $\delta\! \approx\!
 2\, \gamma/(1\!+\!\gamma^2\, \theta^2)$ to an excellent approximation.
 For $\theta^2\,\gamma^2\lsim 1$ the Doppler factor decreases rather slowly with increasing $\theta$.
 But, for $\theta^2\,\gamma^2\!\gg\!
 1$ the Doppler factor decreases with increasing viewing angle like $\theta^{-2}$, and the observed fluence of gamma rays, which in the CB model is amplified by a factor $ \delta^2 $ due to relativistic beaming, decreases like $[1+\gamma^2\theta^2]^{-2}$.
 The geometrical probability to view a bipolar GRB from a small angle $\theta$ increases like $(1\!-\!cos\theta)\!\approx\! \theta^2/2$ and the product $\theta^2\,[1+\gamma^2\theta^2]^{-2}$ has a maximum when $\gamma^2\theta^2\!=\!1$.
 Consequently, $\delta\!=\!\gamma$ for the most probable viewing angle $\theta\!=\!1/\gamma$ of GRBs \citep{SD1995}.